 The criteria are based on identifying how your needs affect your wellbeing.
 If you meet all the following criteria, you are likely to be eligible:

-2. As a result of your care needs you are unable to achieve two or more of the things in this list:
+- As a result of your care needs you are unable to achieve two or more of these things:

 - Managing and maintaining nutrition

 - Being able to make use of your home safely

 - Developing and maintaining family or other personal relationships